 Pit bulls--and certain other large dog breeds like Rottweilers and German shepherds--have a bad reputation, in part because of their popularity with people involved in dogfighting.

 If you adopt one from a shelter or rescue, your neighbors may give you dirty looks.
 Your homeowner's insurance company may even cancel your policy.

 And what if your dog happens to bite someone?
 Could you go to jail?

-California law, Penal Code 399 PC, does impose criminal liability for failing to control a dangerous dog or other animal.
+California dog bite law, in Penal Code 399 PC, does impose criminal liability for failing to control a dangerous dog or another animal.
 But this law applies only in fairly extreme circumstances.
 In order for a dog owner to be guilty of this crime, all of the following must be true:

 - The dog owner knew the dog was dangerous (i.e., it had displayed aggressive behavior in the past);

 - The dog owner willfully let the dog run free or else failed to take reasonable care to keep the dog contained;